Lucy applied for over 500 jobs and kept getting rejected. Employers doubted what she could do, and she ended up doubting herself.

 You helped Lucy find hope again

 You have supported Lucy as she found a way out of despair.
-She got in touch with our employment support services, which your gifts help to fund.
+She contacted our employment support services, which your donations help to fund.

 Zaid, one of our Employment Advisers, reached out to Lucy on the phone.
 It was a stark contrast to how she had been treated before.

 “Zaid genuinely cared about my success.
-He was encouraging and he kept saying, ‘I believe you can do this.
-You’re well educated’.
+He was encouraging and he kept saying, ‘I believe you can do this'.
 With Zaid, it wasn’t about my impairment.
 He was only interested in my skills and my experience.
 It was all about my future.”

 Facing the future with confidence